Lihle830/Bright-Coffee-Analysis/README.md

 ### Project Objectives
--Inspect all transactional data is gathered -Understanding overall sales performance and trends over time.
+- Inspect all transactional data is gathered
+- Understanding overall sales performance and trends over time.
--Analyse overall on sales performance and trends -Identifying the products that are selling the most -Analysing each and every store sales performance by location to find the low and high performing outlets.
+- Analyse overall on sales performance and trends
+- Identifying the products that are selling the most
+- Analysing each and every store sales performance by location to find the low and high performing outlets.
--Audit the purchasing patterns of the customers -Assess promotions or discounts benefits, if they are applicable -Recognise the opportunities to grow revenue and reduce costs.
+- Audit the purchasing patterns of the customers
+- Assess promotions or discounts benefits, if they are applicable
+- Recognise the opportunities to grow revenue and reduce costs.

 ### Tools & Technologies
--Excel Sheets: For initial data cleaning and pivot tables.
+- Excel Sheets: For initial data cleaning and pivot tables.
--Google Looker Studio: For interactive dashboards and visual storytelling.
+- Google Looker Studio: For interactive dashboards and visual storytelling.
--Snowflake: For Coding.
+- Snowflake: For Coding.
--Presentation software: PowerPoint & Canva Slides with visuals and summary points.
+- Presentation software: PowerPoint & Canva Slides with visuals and summary points.
--Miro: For planning
+- Miro: For planning

 ### Key Insight

--Highest revenue generated during weekends and evenings -Top products and categories contribute most to overall sales -Certain stores outperform others in specific product categories -Revenue trends fluctuate by day type and time bucket -Peak sales hours identified for inventory and staffing planning
+- Highest revenue generated during weekends and evenings
+- Top products and categories contribute most to overall sales
+- Certain stores outperform others in specific product categories
+- Revenue trends fluctuate by day type and time bucket
+- Peak sales hours identified for inventory and staffing planning